khaudio/creature_adventures/Rules.md

 ## **The Colosseum**

 `The Colosseum` is a gauntlet of three consecutive battles that may only be performed once a player holds all three `Sigils`.
+Each battle takes one turn.
+Regular play resumes for other players between each battle.
+Once one player start combat in `The Colosseum`, all other players gain `Vigilance` and may attack the player participating in the gauntlet.
+If an attacker succeeds, that player receives the required `Sigils`, restarts `The Colosseum` as the active combatant, and loses `Vigilance`, while the defeated player gains it after being sent `Home`.
+Once three single-player battles in a row have been won, that player usurps the throne, and the game ends.

 # Artifacts